The 6 Best Survival Fishing Kits For Any Scenario

 Why It Made The List

-At 5.6 oz with 63 pieces of gear, this is the best light fishing kit you can buy.
-Kits in this weight class rarely have as many hooks or as much fishing line as this one, and treble hooks and a wide variety of lures make this kit super versatile.
-It’s designed for freshwater fishing, but the line and leaders are heavy enough for saltwater if you add some heavier weights to it.
+This is the best light fishing kit at 5.6 oz with 63 pieces of gear.
+Kits in this weight class rarely have as many hooks or fishing lines as this one, and treble hooks and a wide variety of lures make this kit super versatile.
+It’s designed for freshwater fishing, but the line and leaders are heavy enough for saltwater if you add some heavier weights.

-The gear is also very high-quality, so you know it won’t let you down in the field.
+The gear is also very high-quality, so you know it won’t disappoint you in the field.

 Best Feature

-The inclusion of a spoon lure (the most versatile fishing lure known to man) sets this kit apart from almost every other kit I’ve looked at.
-It’s a very active, highly productive lure, and gives you an extra option when passive fishing isn’t working.
+Including a spoon lure (the most versatile fishing lure known to man) sets this kit apart from almost every other kit I’ve looked at.
+It’s a very active, highly productive lure and gives you an extra option when passive fishing isn’t working.

 Potential Drawbacks

-This kit doesn’t include a hand reel, so you’ll need to find or make one to keep your line organized.
+This kit doesn’t include a hand reel, so you must find or make one to keep your line organized.
 The tin isn’t perfectly watertight either, which could lead to durability issues depending on how and where it’s stored.

 Best Ultralight Runner-Up: Best Glide ASE Survival Fishing Kit (Standard)

-I had to add the Best Glide ASE kit to the list because the “best ultralight” kit was such a close call.
-This kit is my runner-up because it’s a little light on hooks, sinkers, and lures, but it’s still a great ultralight kit.
+I had to add the Best Glide ASE kit to the list because the “best ultralight” kit was a close call.
+This kit is my runner-up because it’s light on hooks, sinkers, and lures, but it’s still a tremendous ultralight kit.

 - MSRP: $21.95